PD Info Public Domain Information Project

 Popular Song

 1922 - m.
 Frederic Knight Logan, w.
 Virginia K. Logan V - Dimly fade the stars at dawn, Softly glows the morning's ray, Thru the pines the West wind blows, Over mountains gray.
 C - Thru the forest Lone I'm roaming, My heart's calling, Fallen Leaf, With the dawning, I am coming To thy lodge, Fallen Leaf.
-PD Reprint

 Fandango